Dudedmn/EASy68K-Disassembler/README.md

 # Week 4

 ALL
-- [ ] Flowcharting structuring, WIP
+- [X ] Flowcharting structuring, WIP
 - [X] Things to avoid for Disassembler Project
-- [ ] Pass whole Disassembler as a test case, WIP
+- [X] Pass whole Disassembler as a test case, WIP

 IO
-- [ ] Documentation for Disassembler
+- [X ] Documentation for Disassembler
 - [x] Passing instruction to OP
 - [x] Printing overall instruction
 - [X] Test demo program for all supported commands